Learn how to harvest, store, freeze, and dry elderberries, then how to turn them into healthy syrup, tea, vinegar, oxymel, and more!

 To make elderberry oxymel:

-Simmer 1/4 cup dried elderberries and 1/2 cup vinegar in a small saucepan for about ten minutes.
-Be sure to cover with a lid as it simmers, since vinegar fumes can be quite pungent!
+Simmer 1/4 cup dried or fresh elderberries and 1/2 cup vinegar in a small saucepan for about ten minutes.
+Be sure to cover with a lid as it lightly simmers (but doesn’t boil), since vinegar fumes can be quite pungent!

 Remove from heat and let cool to lukewarm or a temperature that’s easy for you to handle.